Registering with the Libraries

 Please Note: A viable Penn State ID or Resident Borrowers card must be presented whenever borrowing materials from the Libraries.

 Penn State students, including World Campus students, are typically registered automatically with the library.
-Penn State faculty and staff can complete their library registration immediately after activating their ITS Access Accounts.
+Penn State faculty and staff will typically be registered with the library after activating their Penn State Accounts.

 Loan Periods/ Account Limits